Amelia-Marie Altstadt

 Up The Five

 7 Characters: 4W, 3M, 2 any gender, multiple ages and races.
+Double casting possible.

 An autoethnodrama with data sourced from my experiences growing up as a Child of Disabled adults, or CODISA, I share the foundations of a disabled cultural lens.
 This play took place along the 5, an interstate in California, while on a road trip with disabled parents and my younger sibling to look at different potential colleges.
 Through this autoethnodrama, you experience the spaces and societal interactions I experienced, such as experiences with kindness, forced intimacy, stigma, and the ways physical space made me feel at home or like a stranger.